charset-and-forget/importer/README.md

 # Objective

-This repositiry created specifically for RebelMouse clients who is willing to perform content import from their current platform to RebelMouse
+This repository was created specifically for RebelMouse clients who intend to import content from their current platform to RebelMouse.

 # Getting started
-To run it you will need docker installed
+To run it you will need Docker installed
 ## OSX and Linux

 ```bash